-Component Definition These files are downloaded from the Imperva FTP site.
+Component Definition Amazon Account ID You will get these when you open your account with Amazon Web Services.
+Amazon Username and Password The user who will perform the SecureSphere deployment should be defined as a Power User and granted all the required privileges for configuring the VPC and instantiating the SecureSphere Management Server, Gateway and the other components.
+These files are downloaded from the Imperva FTP site.
 You need these files to create AWS stacks.
 These files are in JSON format.
-The possible AWS setups and their corresponding template files are as follows: DAM Gateway: SecureSphere-DAM-Gateway-AWS-CloudFormation- <securesphere-version>-BYOL.json</securesphere-version> WAF Gateway: SecureSphere-WAF-Gateway-AWS-CloudFormation- <securesphere-version>-BYOL.json</securesphere-version> SecureSphere Cloud Formation Template Files Management Server, single mode: SecureSphere-Management-AWS-CloudFormation-<secure Sphere-Version&gt;-BYOL.json</secure Notes: Making changes to the original JSON files provided by Imperva beyond what is instructed in this document is not allowed.
+The possible AWS setups and their corresponding template files are as follows: WAF Gateway: SecureSphere-WAF-Gateway-AWS- CloudFormation- <securesphere-version>-BYOL.json</securesphere-version> SecureSphere Template Files Management Server, single mode: SecureSphere- Management-AWS-CloudFormation- <securesphere- Version>-BYOL.json</securesphere- Notes: Making changes to the original JSON files provided by Imperva beyond what is instructed in this document is not allowed.
 Any changes to these files without being approved by Imperva will not be supported.
-For GovCloud deployments, you need special template files.
-For more information, see Gov Cloud Template files.
+AWS Configuration If your AWS environment is not configured, you need to configure it before setting up the SecureSphere stacks.
+For more information, see Configuring AWS Infrastructure on page 26.